bootlin/snagboot/docs/snagrecover.md

 Set up your board to boot from USB DFU, connect the board to the USB device port, power the board if necessary.
 A new USB device should appear on your host system.
 See the U-Boot RZ/N1 [documentation](https://docs.u-boot.org/en/latest/board/renesas/rzn1.html) for more information.

+### Qualcomm

+#### IQ9075

+To set up the board in recovery mode, refer to the section *"Force the device into Emergency Download mode"* in the reference [documentation](https://docs.qualcomm.com/doc/80-70023-261/topic/iq9-ug-update-the-sw.html#panel-0-VWJ1bnR1tab$force-the-device-into-emergency-download-mode)

+**Note:** For the exact DIP switch position required to enable EDL mode, refer to the board schematic.

 ## Preparing recovery firmware

 Snagrecover requires firmware binaries to successfully recover the board.
 Each